circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 **Faster spin-up time** - In Docker terminology, these next-gen images will generally have fewer and smaller layers.
 Using these new images will lead to faster image downloads when a build starts, and a higher likelihood that the image is already cached on the host.

-**Improved reliability and stability** - The existing legacy convenience images are rebuilt practically every day with potential changes from upstream that we can't always test fast enough.
+**Improved reliability and stability** - The existing legacy convenience images are rebuilt practically every day with potential changes from upstream that we cannot always test fast enough.
 This leads to frequent breaking changes, which is not the best environment for stable, deterministic builds.
 Next-gen images will only be rebuilt for security and critical-bugs, leading to more stable and